MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### PostrgeSQL

 Create a database user with a name and password that you can remember for at least as long as it takes you to enter it in the configuration file.
-While you're at it, you might as well create the database and extensions.YOu can find the commands to do this below, but if you're not familiar with the command line you can use [Adminer](https://www.adminer.org/) to run the SQL commands and import the `setup/create_extensions.pg.sql` file.
+While you're at it, you might as well create the database and extensions.
+You can find the commands to do this below, but if you're not familiar with the command line you can use [Adminer](https://www.adminer.org/) to run the SQL commands and import the `setup/create_extensions.pg.sql` file.

 ```
 $ su - postgres